Crash of a Piper PA-46-310P Malibu in Hartford

 Circumstances:

-The aircraft departed on a test flight and was diverted to confirm a reported sighting of a submarine southeast of Nantucket.
-The weather deteriorated and darkness set in after the aircraft departed the station.
+The seaplane departed Brooklyn Air Station on a local test flight and was diverted to confirm a reported sighting of a submarine southeast of Nantucket.
+After departure, weather conditions deteriorated and darkness set in.
 The rain and gathering darkness limited visibility and the aircraft consequently impacted the cliffs on Block Island, killing all three crew members.

 Crew: